Top Artists – The Who

 What do high grades give you for this album?
 Silky, sweet vocals; huge weight to the bottom end; “you are there” immediacy; BIG drums, off the charts rock and roll energy, and shocking clarity and transparency.

-No other Who album has all these things in such abundance.
+No other Who album in our experience has all these things in such abundance.

 The Tubey Magic Top Ten